Part One of Your Goal Setting Master Series

 - Say goodbye to this last year.

-- Acknowledge and learn to respect the critical factor for success
+- Acknowledge and learn to respect the one critical factor for success

 - Remember who’s your #1